hjibarram/AGN_decompose/README.md

 ## 📖 Description

 AGN_decompose is a Python-based tool designed for the two-dimensional decomposition of integral field spectroscopic (IFU) images of galaxies hosting active galactic nuclei (AGN).
-It uses an iterative method to separate the nuclear AGN emission from the host galaxy, yielding clean spectra and spatial maps of both components ([academic.oup.com](https://academic.oup.com/mnras/article-pdf/536/1/752/61021285/stae2623.pdf?utm_source=chatgpt.com)).
+It uses an iterative method to separate the nuclear AGN emission from the host galaxy, yielding clean spectra and spatial maps of both components ([academic.oup.com](https://academic.oup.com/mnras/article-pdf/536/1/752/61021285/stae2623.pdf)).

 This tool is ideal for analyzing astronomical data and studying AGN properties without contamination from the surrounding galaxy.
-If you find usefull this tool pleas cite the paper:
+If you find usefull this tool pleas cite the [paper](https://ui.adsabs.harvard.edu/abs/2025MNRAS.536..752I/abstract) associated with this package:

 ```bibtex
 @ARTICLE{Ibarra-Medel2025,